 - There is a great possibility of seeing seam pucker in case of more plied of fabrics sewing together.

-- Due to variable stretch on the fabric plies they will not feed equally to sewing machine and create seam pucker.
+- Due to variable stretch on the fabric plies, they will not feed equally to the sewing machine and create seam pucker.

-- This type of seam puckering is seen for the limitation of feed mechanism.
+- This type of seam puckering is seen for the limitation of the feed mechanism.

-- For example, it is very hard to remove seam pucker in drop feed mechanism.
-To remove this, it must need to set modern feed mechanism.
-In drop feed system, it can be controlled by skilled operator.
+- For example, it is very hard to remove seam pucker in a drop feed mechanism.
+To remove this, it must need to set a modern feed mechanism.
+In the drop feed system, it can be controlled by a skilled operator.

 2. Fabric dimensional instability:

-- If the shrinkage of sewn fabric plies are not same or equal than seam puckering will create after washing.
+- If the shrinkage of sewn fabric plies is not the same or equal then seam puckering will create after washing.

 - To avoid this, it must know the shrinkage property of different types of fabrics before sewing.

-- If the shrinkage percentage of area of two pieces fabrics is more than two, then seam puckering will occur after sewing the fabrics together.
+- If the shrinkage percentage of the area of two pieces of fabric is more than two, then seam puckering will occur after sewing the fabrics together.

 3. Extension of sewing thread:

-- Different types of tension are placed on sewing thread during sewing of fabrics.
-Specially, a huge amount of tension is placed on the needle thread than the under thread.
-If the tension on needle thread is higher than under thread than seam pucker will produce.
+- Different types of tension are placed on sewing thread during the sewing of fabrics.
+Especially, a huge amount of tension is placed on the needle thread than the under thread.
+If the tension on the needle thread is higher than the under thread then seam pucker will produce.

-- Due to tension, the length of thread is extended a slight.
-When the fabric is displaced or descend from the machine after sewing, shrinkage of thread and fabric are occurred due to tendency of coming to their original position.
+- Due to tension, the length of the thread is extended slightly.
+When the fabric is displaced or descends from the machine after sewing, shrinkage of thread and fabric are occurred due to the tendency of coming to their original position.

-- If the shrinkage percentage of thread and fabric are same then there is no possibility of puckering.
-But if the shrinkage percentage of thread is higher than the fabric, then there is possibility of puckering.
+- If the shrinkage percentage of thread and fabric are the same then there is no possibility of puckering.
+But if the shrinkage percentage of the thread is higher than the fabric, then there is the possibility of puckering.